 If candles aren’t an option for you, consider making a simmer pot filled with apples and cinnamon sticks or oranges and cloves.

 You can find other seasonal variations including our citrus-inspired simmer pots here.

 Create a Fall Inspired Tablescape with Antique or Vintage China…

 Whether you’re entertaining a close friend or hosting a large gathering start putting together place settings now to help lessen the stress of entertaining later.

-I’ve used everything from produce found at the farmers market to dollar store pumpkins to help bring our fall table setting to life.
+I’ve used everything from produce found at the farmer’s market to dollar store pumpkins to help bring our fall table setting to life.

 Believe me, it doesn’t have to be anything expensive or fancy!

-Spruce Up Your Porch
+Spruce Up Your Front Porch or Back Patio…

-Decorate the Front Door
+Decorate the Front Door…